 - Minor LB, Haslwanter T, Straumann D, Zee DS.
 Hyperventilation-induced nystagmus in patients with vestibular schwannoma.
 Neurology 1999:53:2158-2168

-Supplemental material on the site DVD: Video of hyperventilation induced nystagmus in person with right sided acoustic neuroma
+Supplemental material : Video of hyperventilation induced nystagmus in person with right sided acoustic neuroma

 Caloric nystagmus is a vestibular nystagmus induced by a temperature differential across a semicircular canal, that is not perpendicular to the gravitational axis.
 Caloric testing is routinely used to evaluate vestibular function.
 See this page for more information.

 In optokinetic testing a large pattern is rotated around the subject or a handheld drum is used to evoke pursuit.
 OKN is much less useful than is rotatory chair testing as it is rarely affected substantially by disease.
 Optokinetic afternystagmus (OKAN) describes the eye movements that occur after the lights are turned out for OKN, and the subject is in complete darkness.
 OKAN is only elicited by large field stimuli.
 OKAN is more sensitive to disease than OKN, but it is variable in normal subjects, which again limits its usefulness.